-As any successful business owner will tell you, employees are the lifeblood of a company.
+As any good CEO will tell you, employees are the bloodline of a company.

 When they’re disgruntled or apathetic, they clog the arteries of your operations.
 But keep your employees happy and engaged, and they’ll help your business flow smoothly.
 The good news: The heart of employee appreciation is easy and inexpensive to roll out, yet impacts revenue, retention, and absenteeism in droves.

 Engaged and appreciated employees bring productivity to day-to-day operations and are more likely to stay with you longer and show up with their minds ready to work.
 Yet, most office environments inspire more apathy than engagement.
 A stressful environment, lack of regular feedback, and feeling purposeless can lead to employee burnout.
 Most engagement programs miss the mark because they aren’t targeting the things employees care about the most.
 In this case, recognition for their hard work.

 So, to help you get the ball rolling as you reimagine your employee engagement strategy, we’ve put together a list of 26 employee appreciation ideas that you can use for almost no cost.